-Gigantic holograms of koi fish swim across the night-time sky above noisy traffic in Home City.
+GIGANTIC HOLOGRAMS OF KOI FISH swim across the night-time sky above noisy traffic in Home City.
 Bright neon from a forest of tall buildings adds a purple haze to the misting air.
 Video screens painted across entire skyscrapers play thousands of streams that clamor for your attention.
 Facts, news, entertainment, opinions, and lies.
-It's up to you to tell them apart.
+And by the way, it's up to you to tell them apart.

-Down on the wet streets, Kendra, twenty-four, and her sister Jules, eighteen last week, wear mechsuits with rollerblades on their feet.
-Kendra leads as they skate alongside rows of self-driving cars, their wheels squishing through pink, purple, and blue reflections of the city lights.
-Kendra motions to an opening in the traffic, and they merge over.
+Down on the wet streets, Lucid, twenty-four, and her sister Jules, eighteen last week, wear mechsuits with rollerblades on their feet.
+Lucid leads as they skate alongside rows of self-driving cars, their wheels squishing through pink, purple, and blue reflections of the city lights.
+Lucid motions to an opening in the traffic, and they merge over next to the centerline adjacent to the oncoming lanes.
 Stick close to me little sister, and I'll get us to where we need to be.

-At the next stoplight, the sisters pass a slow box-truck by cutting across the centerline and into the gap between the oncoming rows of traffic.
+At the next stoplight, the sisters pass a slow box-truck by cutting across the centerline, the next lane, and into the gap between the oncoming vehicles.
 Several of the robotic cars flash red-blue warning lights.

-Jules' voice blasts into Kendra's earbuds, "This is crazy not safe!
+Jules' voice blasts into Lucid's earbuds, "This is crazy not safe!
 You do this all the time?"

 Jules shakes her head as they skate the gap between the cars.

-When they get to an opening in the traffic, Kendra cuts in front of an AutoTaxi that slows just enough to let them cross the lane.
-The taxi texts the standard expletive, so Kendra's AutoRespond texts the standard reply.
-Crossing the centerline again, Kendra enters the traffic going their way, leaving the slow truck behind.
+When they get to an opening in the traffic, Lucid cuts in front of an AutoTaxi that slows just enough to let them cross the lane.
+The taxi texts the standard expletive, so her AutoRespond texts the standard reply.
+Crossing the centerline again, Lucid enters the traffic going their way, leaving the slow truck behind.

-Almost too late to get into the open slot behind Kendra, Jules slaps the front fender of a car before merging into the space in front of it.
+Almost too late to get into the open slot behind Lucid, Jules slaps the front fender of a car before merging into the space in front of it.
 "Are you recording?"

 "Powering up now."
-Kendra focuses on the section of her visor that displays the video feeds.
-One shows a closeup of her own face, taken from the camera embedded within the visor.
-The other is a closeup of Jules, taken from the camera in hers.
-Kendra says, "Hello to all my online friends.
+Lucid focuses on the section of her visor that displays the video feeds.
+One shows a closeup of her face, taken from a camera embedded in her visor.
+Another is a closeup of Jules, taken from the camera in hers.
+Three more show alternating feeds from cameras mounted on both mechsuits.
+Lucid says, "Hello to all my online friends.
 Welcome to my stream and another day in the life of a courier.
 Everybody, say hi to my little sister.
 Jules will be taking over more of the delivery stuff so I can do more of the debunking and coolhunts for you guys.
 Say hello Jules."

 Jules looks at the camera in her visor.
 "Um, hello world?"

-The message section in Kendra's visor fills with greetings directed at Jules.
+The message section in Lucid's visor fills with greetings directed at Jules.
 "She's gonna do great."
-Once she finds her moxie.
+Well, yeah, once she finds her moxie.
 "Big news.
 This morning, they accepted my application to the journalist's guild, and then I got tapped to be in the selection pool for the game.
 We're on our way there now, so wish me luck."
 The inflow of messages cascades into an avalanche.

 Crowds bustle on the sidewalk as flocks of floating umbrellas tag along above their heads.
 Loudspeakers on a kiosk remind everyone to be nice to Homes, the AI that runs Home City, "Because an AI can get hurt feelings too."

-Jules pulls up next to Kendra.
+Jules pulls up next to Lucid as they roll.
 "Can we talk offline for a sec?"

 Jules points a thumb at her backpack.
 "What are we delivering?"